Wenbo-Git/Data-Science/Consumer Complaint Classification/README.md

 The jupyter notebook "Data Exploration and Visualizations" is about exploratory data analysis, geometric visualization of the consumer complaints on mortgages, and heat map/correlations among various features in consumer complaints.

-A logistic regression model and an LSTM-based RNN model were trained.
-Both models performed relatively well
+A logistic regression model (83% recall) and an LSTM-based RNN model (80% recall) were trained.
-on the test set, where the LSTM-based RNN has slightly higher precision and recall (84%) than the logistic regression (83%).

 A working interactive website of this application is live at: http://complaint-classification.herokuapp.com .
-The "Web App" folder contains the Python and Flask implementation details of the interactive website.
+The "Web App" folder contains the Python Flask implementation details of the interactive website.